Agro's Cartoon Connection: Programming

 The show also featured many children's movies including Dot Goes to Hollywood, Dennis the Menace in Mayday for Mother, The Little Troll Prince, Race for Your Life, Charlie Brown, Yogi and the Invasion of the Space Bears, The Adventures of the American Rabbit, The Good, the Bad, and Huckleberry Hound, Yabba Dabba Doo!
 The Happy World of Hanna-Barbera, Top Cat and the Beverly Hills Cats and Scooby-Doo Meets the Boo Brothers.

-Christmas specials included The Greatest Adventure: Stories from the Bible,Silent Night, Holy Night, Mole's Christmas, and Silent Night, Holy Night (film).
-The Sunday morning edition of the program ran under the name The Super Sunday Show and included skits performed by the regulars, as well as presenting the UK animated program The Dreamstone and the science fiction program UFO.
+Christmas specials aired by the show included The Greatest Adventure: Stories from the Bible,Silent Night, Holy Night, Mole's Christmas, and Silent Night, Holy Night (film).

-Notably the show's humour was sometimes provocative but always done in a way that would escape the notice of the show's primary audience of children.
-The program was criticised in a Federal Parliament committee for including product sponsorship within the program itself.